yamachang/neurozen-system/README.md

 ## 📬 Questions?

-Reach out via [email or GitHub issues](https://github.com/YOUR_USERNAME/YOUR_REPO/issues) if you have trouble using the system or want to contribute.
+Reach out via [GitHub](https://github.com/yamachang/) if you have trouble using the system or want to contribute.